-Toronto’s Lucia Stafford picked up where she left off last season, obliterating the Canadian women’s indoor 1,000m record by almost four seconds at the Boston University Terrier Classic in Boston on Saturday afternoon.
+Toronto’s Lucia Stafford picked up where she left off last season, obliterating the Canadian women’s indoor 1,000m record by almost four seconds at the Boston University Terrier Classic on Saturday afternoon.

 Well that didn’t take long… 🔥👏🇨🇦

 Toronto’s Lucia Stafford opens up her 2023 season with her first Canadian senior national record over 1,000m!!

 Stafford ran to a commanding 2:33.75 to win the race by three seconds over Allie Wilson of the U.S. Her time did not only break the previous Canadian record of 2:37.04, but it is also the fastest by any North American woman in history.
 This was her first Canadian senior national record.

 The previous Canadian record was held by Jenna Westaway of Calgary, which was set in 2019 on the same track.
 Stafford’s previous best over 1,000m was 2:37.73 from 2021.

 Only two women in the last 15 years have run faster than Stafford over 1,000m indoors—Olympic silver medallist Laura Muir and 1,500m world record holder Genzebe Dibaba.